 Mirah of Banda is the tragic life story of Mirah.
-Kidnapped from Java, five year-old Mirah is taken to the Banda Islands.
-The story then becomes a personal account: from her life in a nutmeg plantation during the Dutch colonial era, the Japanese occupation, and the Indonesian revolution era.
-Mirah’s story is told to an Australian who visits the family Mirah works for as a cook and her myriad experiences include her life as a contracted nutmeg picker and the plantation owner’s concubine.
-The fate of her daughter Lili, when she is taken away to become a “comfort woman” for Japanese soldiers, is even more heartbreaking.
+Kidnapped from Java, five-year old Mirah is taken to the Banda Islands.
+The story then becomes a personal account of her life on a nutmeg plantation during the Dutch colonial era, the Japanese Occupation, and the Indonesian Revolution.
+Mirah’s account includes her experiences as a contract nutmeg picker and the plantation owner’s concubine.
+The fate of her daughter, Lili, when she is taken away to be a “comfort woman” to Japanese soldiers, is heartbreaking.

-Morphology of Desire gives a generous introduction to the full range of writing by the internationally acclaimed Indonesian poet, Dorothea Rosa Herliany.
-The poems span the 1980s to the present day and though a distinctive mix of striking imagery and boldness of voice, the poet sets out to destroy many common assumptions about everyday life and human relationships.
-As a woman and a poet, she is doubtly an outsider.
-Her blatant departure, in form as well as content, from the accepted conventions of society (which intensifies through the progression of her work) is remarkable, not only in its personal and political ramifications, but in its emotional and imaginative tenor.
+Morphology of Desire gives a generous introduction to the writing by the internationally acclaimed Indonesian poet, Dorothea Rosa Herliany.
+Through a distinctive mix of striking imagery and boldness of voice, the poet sets out to destroy many of the common assumptions about everyday life and human relationships.
+As a woman and a poet, she is doubly an outsider.
+Her blatant departure, in form as well as content, from the accepted conventions of society (which intensifies through the progression of her work) is remarkable, not only in its personal and political ramifications, but also in its emotional and imaginative tenor.
 This book will speak to readers who are interested in Indonesia, women’s writing, and in poetry in general.

-The novel Salah Asuhan, translated here as Never the Twain, is among the most popular works of modern Indonesian fiction.
-First published in 1928, the book is still in print today.
-Hanafi, the novel’s protagonist, is madly in love with Corrie du Bussee, a beautiful Eurasian, though he has long been betrothed, to his cousin, Rapiah.
-Which woman should Hanafi marry: Corrie, the feisty, liberated Western woman, or the simple hearted Rapiah?
-The conflict Hanafi faces serves as an allegory for pre-independent Indonesia as it struggled toward national identity.
-Which course was the emerging nation to take?
-Was it to adhere to traditional values or was it to adopt Western notions of progress and modernity when, in doing so, might lead to the creation ofa race of people who were neither Eastern nor Western?
+The novel Never the Twain ranks among modern Indonesian fiction’s most popular works.
+Hanafi, the novel’s protagonist, is madly in love with Corrie du Bussee, a beautiful Eurasian, though he is betrothed to his cousin Rapiah.
+The romantic conflict serves as an allegory for pre-independent Indonesia when, as it struggled to have a national identity, the nation had to choose between adhering to traditional values or adopting Western notions of progress and humanity.

 In a Gus tf Sakai story, nothing is as it seems.
 The unexpected is always happening.
 Supernatural events occur in ordinary settings, turning lives and reality on end.
 A three-hundred-year-old Torajan mummy refuses to stay dead.
 A painting takes on a life of its own and paints the painter.
 Gus tf Sakai’s esoteric tales range across the myriad cultures of the Indonesian archipelago, crossing time and space.
 They lure the reader into their mystery and reveal the author’s deep sense of humanity, leaving us deeply involved in the lives and predicaments of his characters.